dchapyshev/dchapyshev.github.io/index.md

 <br/><br/>
 Free open source application for real-time desktop remote control and file transfer.
 <br/><br/>
 With Aspia, you can create your own NAT traversal infrastructure (using Router and Relay servers) with connection by ID or use direct connections.
 Aspia supports many features.
-Among them, detailed information about the system, audio, text chat.
+Among them, detailed information about the system, task manager, audio, text chat.
+It is safe.
+All transmitted data is encrypted.
 <br/><br/>
 Current version: <b>2.6.5</b> (<a href="/changelog">Change Log</a>)
 <br/><br/>